The Rio-Antirrio Bridge was opened on August 7, 2004 one week before the opening of the 2004 Summer Olympics in Athens.

 The experts believe that the total amount of funds the bridge’s construction will bring to the area will be more than one billion euros during the period of 2017 to 2032.

 Tourist flows have also improved, which is especially noted with arrivals coming into the area from the north from the port of Patras.
-Travelers having destinations in the Ionian Sea islands and areas in Central Greece can now easily and swiftly cross through the central area of the country and back again.
+Travelers heading for the Ionian Sea islands and areas in Central Greece can now easily and swiftly cross through the central area of the country and back again.

 The study also noted that the bridge has already had a positive effect on property values in the northern region, which has led to a significant rise in land prices.
 This has given added value to an area that had been largely underdeveloped, attracting investment.